 Debbie Lyle is a highly skilled and passionate teacher of the Bornoff Method.
 Her ability to explain the process of the method and how best to use it in your classroom is inspirational.
 She has a wonderful and open personality that inspires passion in her students.
 Debbie is clear and concise in her directions for approaching the Bornoff Method in different situations and with different populations of students.
 She quickly makes accessible all of the materials so that teachers can adopt the method with ease. – Lisa Lanzkron-Tamarzo

-While in Minnesota, Lyle also served as chair of the Fine Arts Department and Orchestra Director at Shattuck-St. Mary’s School in MN, Debbie founded the SSM Jazz String Festival, and took her groups to participate as a “wire choir” to jazz band festivals in the Mid-West, coming away with honors such as one of the “Top Big Bands” at the University of Mary Jazz Festival in North Dakota.
+While in Minnesota, Lyle also served as chair of the Fine Arts Department as well as Orchestra Director at Shattuck-St. Mary’s School.
+Lyle founded the S-SM Jazz String Festival and took her student ensembles to participate as a “wire choir” to jazz band festivals in the Mid-West, coming away with honors such as one of the “Top Big Bands” at the University of Mary Jazz Festival in North Dakota.
 Lyle was also the principal conductor for the Southeastern Minnesota Youth Orchestra and the Cannon Valley Youth Orchestras, Newsletter Editor for the American String Teachers Minnesota Chapter’s quarterly magazine, and co-founder of the Minnesota Youth Orchestra Festivals.
 She received a 1998 Downbeat Magazine Award as director of the “Best Classical Chamber Ensemble,” and the MN ASTA’s “Meritorious Orchestra Program Award” 1999.

 “I AM ALL SMILES!
 This year, my beginning string students have the best tone I’ve heard in my classroom in a long time!
 After studying the Bornoff Approach with Debbie Lyle, I started my students with whole bows in early September.
 There is a marked difference in their tone production.
 Another Bornoff bonus for my violin and viola players is the use of fourth finger.
 One beginning violinist said, “I can’t play Ode to Joy” with my open A, I have to use the fourth finger!”
 I’ve never heard that in my classroom before!” –Debbie Trowbridge: Orchestra Director, The Nokesville School, Prince William County, VA